UPDATED READ: 10+ Places Where Kids Eat Free in Singapore 2018

 If you would like to enjoy Sunday brunch while keeping the littlies entertained, One-Ninety at Four Seasons Hotel offers a champagne brunch with a huge kids’ playland thrown in.

-The Children’s Playland, located at the hotel’s ballroom, is a supervised wonderland for the little ones.
+The Children’s Playland, located in the hotel’s ballroom, is a supervised wonderland for the little ones.

 So mum and dad can kick back in peace and savour the adults’ brunch with free-flow Veuve Cliquot champagne, wine, beer and cocktails.

 At the Playland, there’s a bouncy castle to keep the kiddos occupied, as well as activities like face painting, arts and craft, balloon games, bookmark-making, DVD movies, and video game consoles – bound to keep the little ones entertained.